a world premiere by Jennifer A. Kokai & Oliver Kokai-Means

 Cheryl Cluff (Director) co-founded Plan-B in 1991, has been Managing Director since 1995.
 She has directed every episode of RADIO HOUR, as well as MESA VERDE, THE SCARLET LETTER, SUFFRAGE, 3, CHRISTMAS WITH MISFITS, BASED ON A TRUE STORY and the past two Free Elementary School Tours: RIVER.SWAMP.CAVE.MOUNTAIN. and THE EDIBLE COMPLEX.
 Cheryl has also designed sound for nearly every Plan-B production since 2001.

-Katie Jones (Sam or Pig, depending on the performance) has been performing since the age of 10.
-Recent roles include URINETOWN (Little Sally, Grand Theatre), THE SECRET GARDEN (Mary, Centerpoint Legacy Theatre) and the world premiere of THE PLAIN PRINCESS (Echo, Weber State University).
+Katie Jones (Sam or Pig, depending on the performance) returns to Plan-B, having appeared in “The Final Debate” as part of ROSE EXPOSED: BREAKING NEWS earlier this year.
+Other recent roles include URINETOWN (Little Sally, Grand Theatre), THE SECRET GARDEN (Mary, Centerpoint Legacy Theatre) and the world premiere of THE PLAIN PRINCESS (Echo, Weber State University).
 She is also a voiceover artist for Reading Horizons.

 Sharah Meservy (Stage Manager) is Plan-B’s Education Coordinator.
 While a student at BYU, she was involved with multiple plays for young audiences: ESPERANZA RISING (as a cast member), GO, DOG, GO! (as assistant costume designer) and THE GIVER (as costume designer).
 Sharah loves working with students and has previously worked as an English teacher in China, an elementary school paraprofessional and a Girl Scout camp counselor.
 She recently appeared in A MIDSUMMER NIGHT’S DREAM and TWO NOBLE KINSMEN for Grassroots Shakespeare Company.